 Financial Elder Abuse Project

-The 黑料情报站 is leading the establishment of the Financial Elder Abuse Action Collaborative, a collective of representatives from the banking and financial services and peak community organisations sectors, to work together to improve the prevention and response to financial elder abuse.
+The 黑料情报站 is leading the Financial Elder Abuse Project and the establishment of an Action Collaborative of representatives from the banking and financial services sectors and peak community organisations, to work together to improve the prevention and response to financial elder abuse.

 Financial elder abuse is defined as the misuse or theft of an older person鈥檚 money or assets.
 This can cover a broad spectrum of behaviours, sometimes describing as existing鈥.

-Governments and the community increasingly recognise that the abuse and mistreatment of older people is a serious social, human rights and health problem.鈥疉ccording to the Australian Institute of Family Studies, about鈥痑nd this is on the rise according to National and state-based elder abuse helpline data.
-Financial abuse is the third most common form of elder abuse, after psychological abuse and neglect.鈥&苍产蝉辫;
+Governments and the community increasingly recognise that the abuse and mistreatment of older people is a serious social, human rights and health problem.鈥疉ccording to the , about one in six older Australian report experiencing elder abuse in the previous 12 months, and this is on the rise according to National and state-based elder abuse helpline data.
+Financial abuse is the third most common form of elder abuse, after psychological abuse and neglect.鈥

 - , with people living longer and healthier lives